gabriel-astudillo/demps/open.elevation.server/docs/install.md

 ### Running the server

-Now that you've got your data, you're ready to run Open-Elevation!
+Now that you've got your data, you're ready to run Open-Elevation for DEMPS simulator.
 Simply run

 ```
-python3 server.py
+python3 openElevationServer.py
 ```

-And you should be good to go!
+The config file is `openElevationServer.config`.

 ### Running the Server with SSL